pfatemi7/LoRa-RxTx/README.md

-# LoRa Master-Slave Network
+# LoRa TDMA Master-Slave Network with WiFi Upload

-A simple, low-power LoRa network implementation with automatic master-slave configuration and failover.
-This project creates a star network topology where Node ID 1 acts as the master by default, with automatic promotion of other nodes if the master fails.
+A time-division multiple access (TDMA) LoRa network implementation with automatic frame synchronization and WiFi-based data upload.
+The master node broadcasts frame synchronization messages, and slave nodes transmit in staggered time slots to avoid collisions.

 ## 📋 Table of Contents